Samuelameningayeh/Samuelameningayeh/README.md

 - 👋 Hi, I’m @Samuelameningayeh
 - 👀 I’m interested in Data Analystics, Data Science, Statistics and software development
-- 🌱 I’m currently learning Statistics at Kwame Nkrumah University of Science and Technology
+- 🌱 I’m a Statistics graduate from Kwame Nkrumah University of Science and Technology, Ghana
 - 💞️ I’m looking to collaborate on Data Analystics, Data Science, Statistics and software development
 - 📫 How to reach me on LinkedIn :
 https://www.linkedin.com/in/samuelameningayeh,